SainsburyWellcomeCentre/aeon_docs/HardwareDevices/RFID/RfidReader.md

 | **PortName** | The COM port the physical RFID reader is connected to |

 ### ***Subject names:***
 Events from the RFID reader are and published to shared `Subjects`.
-Here you set the names used for these `Subjects` to identify events, commands or datastreams.
+Here you set the names used for these `Subjects` to identify events, commands or data streams.
 These subjects become accessible in the bonsai editor's toolbox anywhere in the workflow using the name set in their properties.

 --------